 Speaking to a professional Money Agent about your financial solution can help you decide whether a debt arrangement scheme would work for you or not.
 Your money agent can also suggest debt relief alternatives if DAS does not work for you.

 How to Get a Debt Arrangement Scheme?

 The following steps will help you apply for a debt arrangement scheme:

 Step 1: Gather and document your financial data including your debt record and payment slips.

-Step 2: Talk to a professional debt expert or a money advisor to decide whether a debt arrangement scheme is the right choice for you.
-Check whether you are eligible using our online DAS tool (https://www.moneyadvisor.co.uk/debt-plan/debt-arrangement/) or speak to one of our financial experts.
+Step 2: Talk to a professional debt expert or a money agent to decide whether a debt arrangement scheme is the right choice for you.

 Get Debt Solutions from Experts